dustinpfister/blog_posts/_posts/express-app-use.md

 layout: post
 categories: express
 id: 210
-updated: 2018-06-18 13:32:59
+updated: 2018-06-18 13:48:39
-version: 1.2
+version: 1.3
 ---

 When making an [express.js](https://expressjs.com/) application one of the most important methods in the app object is the app.use method.
-This method is important for making use of middle ware modules, as well maing your own middle ware methods.
+This method is important for making use of middle ware modules, as well making your own middle ware methods.

 <!-- more -->